 Provides a connection point for the electrode and work cables.
+Output stud covers provided on code 11270 and above.

 5. GROUND STUD: (graphic)

 Provides a connection point for connecting the machine case to earth ground for the safest grounding procedure.